 comment by Andy Blunden

-My mother’s uncle, Frank Hyett, was one of the founders of the Victorian Socialist Party in 1908.
-Along with people like Tom Mann, Frank Anstey, Guido Baracchi, Maurice Blackburn and John Curtin, Frank Hyett delivered inspiring speeches at the VSP Sunday meetings in which a vision of the Socialist future was summoned up in people’s imagination.
+My mothers uncle, Frank Hyett, was one of the founders of the Victorian Socialist Party in 1908.
+Along with people like Tom Mann, Frank Anstey, Guido Baracchi, Maurice Blackburn and John Curtin, Frank Hyett delivered inspiring speeches at the VSP Sunday meetings in which a vision of the Socialist future was summoned up in peoples imagination.
 The same kind of vision is clearly visible in the images painted on the trade union banners of those days - the rising sun radiating enlightenment among symbols of peace, security and solidarity.
-As founding Secretary of the Australian Union of Railwaymen, Frank Hyett earned the nick-name of “Hellfire”.
-He died in the 1919 flu epidemic, and as the train carrying mourners to his funeral passed the Hawthorn football ground, the game was stopped and players and crowd together observed a minute’s silence in his honour.
+As founding Secretary of the Australian Union of Railwaymen, Frank Hyett earned the nick-name of Hellfire.
+He died in the 1919 flu epidemic, and as the train carrying mourners to his funeral passed the Hawthorn football ground, the game was stopped and players and crowd together observed a minutes silence in his honour.

-Among Frank’s comrades, some, like Guido Baracchi, Bill Earsman and Tom Mann, joined the Communist Party and some, like John Curtin and Frank Anstey became leaders of the ALP.
+Among Franks comrades, some, like Guido Baracchi, Bill Earsman and Tom Mann, joined the Communist Party and some, like John Curtin and Frank Anstey became leaders of the ALP.
 Either way, the 20th century was to be the century in which those who held this vision of a future from which greed and ignorance had been banished, learnt to make their way through the practical day-to-day struggle of the working people, building alliances, fighting for small improvements, making whatever compromises allowed some small step forward to be taken.

-My parents, Betty and Ralph Blunden, were members of the Artists’ Branch of the Communist Party in the 1930s, along with people whose names today make up the Hall of Fame of Australian art.
+My parents, Betty and Ralph Blunden, were members of the Artists Branch of the Communist Party in the 1930s, along with people whose names today make up the Hall of Fame of Australian art.
 Betty lasted up till the Stalin-Hitler Pact in 1940, Ralph until the Soviet invasion of Hungary in 1956.
 They never ceased to be Communists and to hold on to that vision which animated them as young intellectuals, but it became more and more difficult for them to live that vision, slipping instead into the relatively comfortable life of a professional couple in the advertising industry.

 As a youth, turning 19 just after Bob Menzies introduced conscription in 1964, I knew that I utterly rejected not only conscription, but the entire social system it was meant to defend.
 I waited only till I could find two more people to join me before we became the first to burn our draft cards.
 Within a few years, I found myself involved in a life of practical politics, in pursuit of a vision, broadly speaking the same vision which animated Frank Hyett and my parents.
-I have been the local union representative in almost every job I’ve had since my first proper job in 1973.
-I’ve not only sold countless copies of left-wing papers, but negotiated dozens of wage or conditions deals, organised strikes and union committees, all trying by this way or that way to take the struggle just another step forward, to tip the balance of power just a millimetre maybe in favour of ordinary working people and against the power of big money.
+I have been the local union representative in almost every job Ive had since my first proper job in 1973.
+Ive not only sold countless copies of left-wing papers, but negotiated dozens of wage or conditions deals, organised strikes and union committees, all trying by this way or that way to take the struggle just another step forward, to tip the balance of power just a millimetre maybe in favour of ordinary working people and against the power of big money.

-But at the beginning of a new century, pushing 55 years of age, with nothing even vaguely resembling socialism anywhere in the world, and increasingly fewer and fewer people who even know the concept of socialism, I’m forced to reflect on whether on not somewhere along the line the plot has been lost.
+But at the beginning of a new century, pushing 55 years of age, with nothing even vaguely resembling socialism anywhere in the world, and increasingly fewer and fewer people who even know the concept of socialism, Im forced to reflect on whether on not somewhere along the line the plot has been lost.

 I think that vision which lies at the base of socialist politics has been lost.
 I suspect that very few people active in the labour movement nowadays have any vision of anything really different from the fragmented, egotistical society of money-worshippers we live in today.
-But how the hell can you tell the difference between a step forwards and a step backwards, if you have no vision of what you’re fighting for?
+But how the hell can you tell the difference between a step forwards and a step backwards, if you have no vision of what youre fighting for?

 For example, the struggle for a shorter working week: it is a struggle for survival by working people who are treated like machines or consumable materials while at work; it is also therefore a struggle for self-determination, for the right of people to control their own lives.
-But as a thing-in-itself, a shorter working week means only reducing the extent of one’s productive engagement with other people and increasing one’s status as a passive consumer.
+But as a thing-in-itself, a shorter working week means only reducing the extent of ones productive engagement with other people and increasing ones status as a passive consumer.
 All those measures which militate against the wage-worker being gobbled up by their work are necessary defensive steps which create the pre-conditions for a productive worker to have their own life.

-But unless this space is used to extend the person’s existence as a productive human being, then it is a waste of time.
+But unless this space is used to extend the persons existence as a productive human being, then it is a waste of time.
 What is the use of a 35 hour week, if the time is simply spent watching television?

 The same problem comes up with pay rises.
 The trade unions have a responsibility to increase the proportion of the social product accruing to wages.
 But no pay rise transforms the wage slave into anything other than a wage slave.
 Being healthy, free of hunger, educated and being able to raise their children to better conditions, all these things are pre-conditions for emancipation.
 But if strong union organisation and good pay only lead only to employees who drive big cars and eat extremely well, then the fact is that they remain slaves.